-As a part of this project, Americas Society has commissioned a new score by Orellana, Efluvios y puntos, which will premiere at the exhibition opening.
-The instruments will continue to be activated in the gallery over the course of the exhibition, and visitors will be invited to engage with select pieces.
+As a part of this project, Americas Society has commissioned a new score by Orellana, Efluvios y puntos, which will premiere at Americas Society.
+The instruments will continue to be activated in the gallery over the course of the exhibition.

 Joaquín Orellana is among the most influential living members of Latin America’s musical avant-garde.
 Born in Guatemala City in 1930, he studied violin and composition at the National Conservatory of Music in Guatemala and was a fellow at the preeminent Centro Latinoamericano de Estudios Musicales (CLAEM) at the Instituto Torcuato Di Tella in Buenos Aires.
 During his time at the CLAEM lab, Orellana encountered contemporary avant-garde innovations and became particularly interested in electronic music, then in its infancy.
 When he returned to Guatemala in 1968 and found the latest technologies were unavailable, he decided to invent alternatives in order to recreate the sound-world he imagined after his experiences in Argentina.
 The series of instruments he created became an analogue solution for achieving an electronic musical sound and at the same time, established a cultural identity for Guatemala within Latin America.
 In 1972 he designed and built the Sonorimba, the first of his útiles sonoros (sound tools) and like many of his instruments that followed, the Sonorimba is based on the marimba, Guatemala’s national instrument.
 The unique design of Orellana’s instruments makes them function not only as innovative musical instruments but also as sculptural objects.